 - MSU’s chapter of the Society of American Foresters owns an impressive 21-year run as one of the top three programs in the nation.

 - Sporting more than 40 years of service, MSU’s Fred Carl Jr. Small Town Center is improving quality of life and economic development throughout Mississippi via an intense concentration on renewing and improving the physical environment of small towns.

-- Mississippi State’s Scott Field at Davis Wade Stadium is recognized as the top college football turf in the country by Sports Turf Managers Association.
+- Mississippi State’s award-winning Scott Field at Davis Wade Stadium has earned three College Football Field of the Year distinctions from the Sports Turf Managers Association.